SatyaGanesh07/Paisabazaar-Credit-Score-EDA/README.md

 ## Problem Statement

-Paisabazaar relies on accurate customer creditworthiness assessment to facilitate loan approvals and mitigate financial risks.The current methods of credit evaluation can be enhanced through advanced data analysis to better capture the combined impact of income, debt, credit utilization, and payment behavior on credit scores.
+Paisabazaar relies on accurate assessment of customer creditworthiness to support loan approvals and mitigate financial risk.
+Existing credit evaluation approaches can be further strengthened by leveraging exploratory data analysis to understand how income, debt, credit utilization, and payment behavior collectively influence customer credit scores.

-**Goal:** Accurately predict credit scores based on customer data, including income, credit card usage, and payment behavior, to assist Paisabazaar in:

-* Reducing loan defaults
-* Providing personalized financial product recommendations
-* Optimizing credit assessment processes
+**Goal:**
+To perform Exploratory Data Analysis (EDA) on customer financial and behavioral data in order to identify key patterns, risk indicators, and relationships that influence credit score categories, enabling Paisabazaar to:

+- Improve credit risk assessment and early risk identification
+- Support data-driven credit policy decisions
+- Enable targeted financial product strategies based on customer profiles
+- Lay a strong analytical foundation for future predictive modeling

 ---

 ## Business Objectives
-The primary business objective is to improve Paisabazaar's credit assessment process by accurately predicting individual credit scores based on customer data.
-By leveraging features such as income, credit card usage, loan history, and payment behavior, the goal is to:

-1. **Enhance Credit Risk Management:** Improve the accuracy of credit score classification to reduce loan defaults.
-2. **Personalize Financial Recommendations:** Offer tailored financial products based on predicted credit scores.
-3. **Optimize Loan Approval Processes:** Streamline approvals through predictive modeling.
-4. **Increase Customer Satisfaction:** Provide actionable insights and advice to customers based on their credit profile.
+1. **Strengthen Credit Risk Understanding:**
+   Identify financial and behavioral factors that differentiate Good, Standard, and Poor credit score segments.

+2. **Support Risk-Aware Decision Making:**
+   Highlight early risk indicators such as high credit utilization, delayed payments, and frequent credit inquiries.

+3. **Enable Customer Segmentation:**
+   Assist in grouping customers based on income, credit behavior, and financial stability.

+4. **Foundation for Future Modeling:**
+   Provide clean, validated insights that can be leveraged for building predictive credit scoring models in future phases.

 ---